Board-Folk/A2000BusterTower/README.md

  Thanks to PeepoUK for the original PCB layout, and to LIV2 for working out the PAL Logic and board layout.

+The code is written for the GAL16V8 as a replacement of the original PAL Chip